aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data-online/_index.md

 |RemoveTitleRowInInnerTables|Enable "RemoveTitleRow " for nested tables.|
 |RemoveStaticFields|Specifies whether static fields should be removed from the document.
 Static fields are fields, which results remain the same upon any document change.
 Fields, which do not store their results in a document and are calculated on the fly (like Aspose.Words.Fields.FieldType.FieldListNum, Aspose.Words.Fields.FieldType.FieldSymbol, etc.) are not considered to be static.|

+## Data Formats

+Both **JSON** and **XML** data formats are supported.
+Choosing the appropriate data format makes a difference in flexibility, scalability and performance speed of your application.
+XML and JSON have much in common with their own strengths and drawbacks.
+You need to determine which one is the most preferred for your purposes.

 ## REST API

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMergeOnline) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.